KyleAMathews/blog/content/2009-02-22---what-are-social-objects/index.md

 layout: post
 ---

-*In preparation for [my upcoming session at Drupalcon][0], I'll be writing a short series of articles on social networking and learning theory.
+*In preparation for [my upcoming session at Drupalcon][0], I'm writing a short series of articles on social networking and learning theory.
 First up is an article on social objects.*

 >The Social Object, in a nutshell, is the reason two people are talking to each other, as opposed to talking to somebody else.
 -- [Hugh Macleod][1]